danielsreichenbach/staticmatic-bootstrap/Readme.markdown

    * Maruku
  * compass, version >= 0.10.2
  * staticmatic, version >= 0.11.0

-If you want to use any grid system to design your web applications, you may want to install one or multiple of the gems listed below:
+ * compass-susy-plugin, version => 0.7.0

- * compass-susy-plugin
+If you prefer a different  grid system to design your web applications, you may want to install one or multiple of the gems listed below:

  * compass-960-plugin
  * compass-fluid960-plugin
  * compass-vgrid-plugin